nmcl/C--SIM/Common/README.md

-Some common classes, such as a Boolean definition and object management.
+Some common classes such as a Boolean definition and object management aspects.

 https://github.com/nmcl/C--SIM/issues/53